New Mexico

 Exemptions

-NMSA 57-12C-8 provides exemptions for entities that are subject to and in compliance with certain federal regulations that provide equivalent or greater data protection.
+NMSA 57-12C-8 provides exemptions for entities subject to and in compliance with certain federal regulations that provide equivalent or greater data protection.
 Entities regulated under the Gramm-Leach-Bliley Act (GLBA) or the Health Insurance Portability and Accountability Act (HIPAA) may qualify for exemption from certain provisions if they maintain compliance with those federal standards.

 The Unfair Practices Act and Data Privacy

-While the Data Breach Notification Act targets security breaches specifically, the Unfair Practices Act (NMSA 57-12-1 through 57-12-26) provides a broader framework that the Attorney General and consumers can use to challenge deceptive data practices.
+While the Data Breach Notification Act targets security breaches specifically, the Unfair Practices Act (NMSA 57-12-1 through 57-12-26) provides a broader framework the Attorney General and consumers can use to challenge deceptive data practices.

 How the UPA Applies to Privacy